Inkling and the Modern Book

 One of my first questions was: “How does it work?”
 As beautiful as it is, are the books just big Cocoa apps that benefit only iPad owners?
 Turns out the content is created and maintained using open formats, HTML and XML, that interact with other media like audio, video, and 3D.
 We treat books like software: multiple collaborators adding to the code base, finding and fixing “bugs” across different content types, and utilizing all manner of automated proofing tools to quickly identify issues.
 As Rob Cromwell explains in The Art of Content Engineering this architecture opens the door to other platforms:

 In software engineering, the build is usually the output of a compiler.
 A compiler generates an executable binary from the source code, and targets a specific platform like Mac OS X, Linux or your iPad.
 The compiler and target … enable the same source code to run across different platforms.
 Inkling content has been structured in the same way.

 Aside from the great benefits, easily the best aspect of Inkling is getting to work a with group really smart people.
 As a startup decisions have to be made quickly and technical plans executed at breakneck speeds.
 Out of this environment I’m continually amazed by what’s produced, and the cooperation between different groups with members often working outside their comfort zone is, at least for me, unprecedented.

-A quick example: A colleague of mine in a non-technical role, who has no formal technical background, recently wrote a long list of complicated regular expressions to help her complete some tasks.
-Regular expressions, as anyone who’s ever battled with them will know, are often not trivial to write.
+A quick example: A colleague of mine in a non-technical role, who has no formal computer science background, recently wrote a long list of complicated regular expressions to help her complete some tasks.
+Long regular expressions, as anyone who’s ever battled with them will know, are rarely trivial to write.
 Because of her work we’re integrating it into other tools that, ultimately, will benefit the whole team.